 ETE controls both of ETP and Regency through its indirect ownership of the general partner interests in each company.
-In addition, ETE owns, directly and through its wholly owned subsidiaries, all of the incentive distribution rights in ETP and all of the ETP Class H units and ETP Class I units.
+In addition, ETE owns, directly and through its wholly owned subsidiaries, all of the incentive distribution rights in ETP, 30.8 million ETP common units, representing an approximate 8.7% limited partner interest in ETP, and all of the ETP Class H units.
 ETE also owns, directly and through its wholly owned subsidiaries, all of the incentive distribution rights in Regency and 57.2 million Regency common units, representing an approximate 14.0% limited partner interest in Regency.
 ETP owns, through its subsidiary, 31.4 million Regency common units, representing an approximate 7.6% limited partner interest in Regency, and all of the Regency Class F units.